Green Exercise: The Benefits of Being Active in Nature

 We don’t have to do a triathlon or marathon to enjoy exercise in nature.
 Any activity that gets our body moving — gardening, walking our dog, or even washing our car — can offer health benefits.

-Here are some other activities we can try outside:
+Here are some other activities that can serve as a green workout:

 Keep in mind that it’s important to take some precautions before exercising outdoors.
 For instance, while the sun is beneficial, we should protect our skin with sunscreen.
 It’s also important to stay hydrated, so bring along a water bottle!